graysonarts/writing/poorimpulse/episode4.md

 An hour later, Kyle, Victor and Chadwick pull into parking space in front of the Hammer and Sickle pub in Tottenham.
 Chadwick rubs his hands together, "Alright then, let's do this."
 They enter the pub.

-It is a standard pub a mix of dark wood and brass everywhere, with a red hammer and sickle hanging over the bar.
+It is a standard pub, a mix of dark wood and brass everywhere, with a red hammer and sickle hanging over the bar.
 The barman is sitting on a stool in front of the bar watching a replay of the Russian Football Club playing in last year's world cup.
 The barman speaks up, a hard mixture of british with a russian accent, "This game never gets old, what do you want?"

 The pub is empty, not surprising given the time.
 "About an hour, it should be filling up, let's–"